drakefys2019/labs/_projects/lab3/lab3.md

 Ibn 'Arabi
 </div>

-<span style="color: blue">Respond to this brief quote from Ibn 'Arabi.
-How would you define an act of perception?</span>
+<span style="color: blue">Does your perception reveal problems that already exist in the environment, or does the act of perception create problems within the environment?</span>

 ![Audio Log 1](captures/audio_log_1.jpg#capture)